davide-andreoli/covid_line/README.md

 This project is intended to emulate a data engineerging and analytics pipeline with a rather simple dataset.
 The approach will try to be as solid as possible, and even though one could argue that some steps are not needed for the final results, I tried to include them for the sake of completness of the process.

 ## What this project is not
-Even though the pipeline works and the data related stuff tries to be as solid as possible, this project is not intended to be a fully production ready development, especially in the DevOps realm.
+The pipeline works and the data related stuff tries to be as solid as possible, but this project is not intended to be a fully production ready development, especially in the DevOps realm.
 The configuration of the various tools used is done in order to make them work, not to make them secure or production ready, so keep this in mind while you explore.

+# Tools
+As for tools, I chose to use only Apache tools, for different reasons:
+- most of them are really solid tools used in different production environments
+- I don't usually use them in my daily work, as I am working with different technologies
+- they are open source

 # Architecture
 In this section I will go throught the architecture of the pipeline, starting from the general overview and then going into more details.